-Critical observation of education for and work with adults (teachers, etc.) in the specific institution and the writing of a report on the completed practicum, which includes description and evaluation of the activities in which the participated. student has The andragogical work of the institution, the competences of the mentor and the competences of the student are assessed.
+Critical observation of education for and work with adults (teachers, etc.) in the specific institution and the writing of a report on the completed practicum, which includes description and evaluation of the activities in which the student has participated.
+The andragogical work of the institution, the competences of the mentor and the competences of the student are assessed.